Augmented-Health-Lab/CGM-Adherence/README.md

 # Uncovering patterns of adherence to wearable medical devices used for diabetes management

 Please cite this dataset as **Yanjun Cui, Catherine Stanger, and Temiloluwa Prioleau.
 (2024) Uncovering patterns of adherence to wearable medical devices used for diabetes management**

-This repository contains references to data records for a Data descriptor submitted to *Nature Human Behaviour*.
+This repository contains references to the code and associated figures/tables for a paper currently under review.
 Any references to the dataset assume dataset files are stored in directory `./` at this level.
 Below is a description of the different folders and their content.

-Please feel free to contact the Augmented Health Lab (ah-lab@dartmouth.edu) if you need assistance navigating these documents.
+For questions and comments, please contact the Augmented Health Lab at Dartmouth College (ah-lab@dartmouth.edu).

 ### `Codes/`